eddes/buildingphysics/Readme.md

-(Work in progress !
-The book has not been released yet :)
 # Building Physics - Applications in Python

-[The book will be available for download on this page.](https://eddes.github.io/buildingphysics/)This repository provides Python implementations of the models presented in the book **Building Physics - Applications in Python**.
+[The book is available for download on this page.](https://www.researchgate.net/publication/353514722_Building_Physics_-_Applications_in_Python)This repository provides Python implementations of the models presented in the book **Building Physics - Applications in Python**.

 There are two ways of using this repository :